maxomedia/foundation_newsletters/README.md

 # foundation_newsletters
-An attempt to improve our newsletter workflow.
-You can use SASS and Foundation WITHOUT ANY TABLES to write proper tested email templates.
+An attempt to improve our MXM newsletter workflow.
+You can use SASS and Foundation #WITHOUT ANY TABLES :tada: to write proper tested email templates.
 The buildsystem does all the ugly stuff for you.
 Comes with browsersync and more.

 ### Installation
-1. Clone the develop branch of this repo.

-2. If you would like to build newsletters for a new project/client read on, otherwise, if you need to change something or build newsletters for an existing project, go to point 5.
+1. If you need to build NEW newsletters for a project/client read on, to change a given project go to point 4.

-2. If you would like to build newsletters for a new project/client -> `npm install -g foundation-cli`
+2. Make sure foundation-cli is installed globally -> `npm install -g foundation-cli`

-3. Name the project like "Maxomedia Newsletters", "SBB" or what ever.
+3. Navigate to the project folder and run -> `foundation new --framework emails`

+4. Follow the instructions in the cli.

-4. Take a coffee, it will take a few minutes to download all the stuff...
+4. `npm install` and chill... it will take a few minutes to download and install all the stuff.

-5. Navigate to the subfolder of the project and run `npm start` - this will start the buildsystem with a server and all the watchers.
+5. To start the buildsystem with a server and all the watchers run -> `npm start`

+### Production

+All done?
+Run `npm run build` to merge and minify all the ugly tables and inline styles you need.
+Have fun :)

 ### File Structure